lkytal/novo_server/views/index.md

 ## Prediction Examples

 We provide sample data on [zenodo](https://zenodo.org/record/5807120) for you to evaluate the sequencing performance.
 The `example.mgf` file on google drive contains ground truth spectra (randomly sampled from [NIST Human Synthetic Peptide Spectral Library](https://chemdata.nist.gov/dokuwiki/doku.php?id=peptidew:lib:kustersynselected20170530)), while the `example.tsv` file contains pre-run predictions.

-## How to build & train the model

-For those who are interested in reproducing this model, here we provide `train_model.py` of example codes to build and train the model.